peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 - Unleashed Project 1.0

-Notes for if the Homing Attack is set to the Boost button:
+Some notes for if the Homing Attack is set to the Boost button:

 * Control tutorials will still show the Homing Attack as "A + A."